The Month of August in 5 Articles

-Each Month Terbium Labs’ Research Team curates news and information from the corners of the internet just for you!
-Articles, research, infographics, and more related to infosecurity, cybercrime, payment card fraud, automation, and other popular topics are summarized to provide market insight each month here on our blog.
+Each Month Terbium Labs’ Research Team curates news and information from the corners of the internet to summarize the month of August in 5 articles, just for you!
+Research, happenings, and more related to infosecurity, cybercrime, payment card fraud, automation, and other popular topics are distilled to provide insight each month here on our blog.

 MoviePass customers have had their payment card information exposed – along with postal addresses and other information that could be used to make fraudulent purchases.

 WHY DO I CARE?

 An exposed database containing 161 million records was found on a MoviePass subdomain after months of exposure by two separate researchers.
 At least 58,000 of those records contained payment card information for users – both MoviePass and personal debit and credit cards.
 The researchers notified MoviePass but nothing was done and the database remained accessible from May through late-August.
 MoviePass did eventually release a statement – after articles detailing the incident and exposed information were published.

 MoviePass ignored security best practices and did not encrypt their data, had no idea it was publicly accessible, and refused to remediate for months after they were notified of the breach.
 It will be interesting to watch MoviePass in the coming months to see what fines, lawsuits, and further customer attrition they may experience.

 MoviePass is now a case study in bad security practices and inadequate communication post-incident.
 One of the largest data exposures in history, their remediation effort is playing out like a bad movie.

 Paige A. Thompson, the hacker behind the Capital One data breach was suspected of exfiltrating data from other entities, now it’s confirmed but the Government has not notified or identified all impacted organizations.